Wee Willie Webber: Broadcasting

+Webber also worked at WFIL-AM and WFIL-FM radio which were co-located in the same building at 46th & Market Streets.
+Dick Clark was on the same TV/Radio staff.
+Webber was an occasional booth announcer for American Bandstand which was produced in Studio B. Breakfast Time was one of the first shows to be videotaped instead of kinescoped.
+Vladimir K. Zworykin crossed the Delaware River from the RCA laboratory in Camden, New Jersey to supervise an early test.
+One of those videotapes from January 1963 has survived and can be seen in a YouTube playlist.

+However, Webber's quiz show was canceled in 1965 when Westinghouse Broadcasting acquired the station and moved production of The Mike Douglas Show to Philadelphia.
+In September 1965, Webber played the last song on KYW radio before the station switched to an all-news format.

 He next hosted the Wee Willie Webber Colorful Cartoon Club, an after-school show which aired on WPHL-TV (Channel 17) in the late afternoon hours.
 The Wee Willie Webber Colorful Cartoon Club ran for 10 years, from 1965 until 1975.
 From 1976 to 1979, he hosted a similar show on WKBS-TV (Channel 48).

 In the late 1960s, Webber became the 10 a.m. to 1 p.m air personality at WIP radio.
 He would remain in that time slot on WIP into the 1980s.
 Webber later was heard on WPEN radio from 1989 until 2005.
 From about 2007 until 2010, Webber hosted a weekday program on WHAT radio and a Sunday afternoon show on WVLT in Vineland, New Jersey.

 Webber was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame in 1999.
 He served as the president of the Broadcast Pioneers of Philadelphia from 2002 until 2004.
 From 2004 until 2006, Webber served as the chairman of the Broadcast Pioneers' board of directors.
 In 2006, the Broadcast Pioneers of Philadelphia named Webber its Person of the Year.
-In 2007, Webber again served as the organization's Chairman of the Board, a position that Bill held at the time of his death in 2010.
+In 2007, Webber again served as the organization's chairman of the board, a position he held at the time of his death in 2010.